vladdimisca/PAO/Project/First stage/README.md

   4. Change the name for an object by different parameters
   5. Change the price assigned to a certain show
   6. Check if you can assign a show in a certain room on a specified date
-  7. Check if a room seat is busy
+  7. Check if a seat from a certain room is busy
-  8. Change the seat from a ticket
+  8. Change the seat of a client from a ticket
   9. Remove a ticket
   10. Remove a client and all of his tickets
   11. Get the total earnings for a certain event